Vorticity

 In continuum mechanics, vorticity is a pseudovector (or axial vector) field that describes the local spinning motion of a continuum near some point (the tendency of something to rotate), as would be seen by an observer located at that point and traveling along with the flow.
-It is an important quantity in the dynamical theory of fluids and provides a convenient framework for understanding a variety of complex flow phenomena, such as the generation of lift on wings.
+It is an important quantity in fluid dynamics and provides a convenient framework for understanding a variety of complex flow phenomena, such as the generation of lift on wings.

 Mathematically, the vorticity $\boldsymbol{\omega}$ is the curl of the flow velocity $\mathbf v$: